The Ultimate Shower Screen Buying Guide

 Traditional shower screens like this Brighton shower screen are a budget option for those looking for a cost-effective shower solution, starting at around $550.00.
 Another budget option is a shower panel, which requires no side panel or door.
 Shower panels are among the cheapest options, starting at just $345.00.
 But the cheapest option isn’t a shower screen or shower panel, but rather a bath screen.
 Combining the shower and bath to function either as a bath or shower is both space-saving and cost-effective.

-For something mid-range, consider better quality standard showers, such as those in our Lakes Bathrooms range, which create AllClear coating and a Lifetime warranty.
+For something mid-range, consider better quality standard showers, such as those in our Lakes Bathrooms range, which create AllClear coating and a lifetime warranty.
 There are various models to consider to suit all bathroom designs, including showers with corner entry, quadrant entry, sliding doors, bi-fold doors, and pivot doors.
 Prices for such shower screens range from $750 to $1000, depending on size.
 You should also consider Lakes Bathrooms’ shower panels for a high-quality mid-range shower solution.
 With panels starting at a low $540.00, you’ll be able to get the luxury look without splurging.

 If your goal is to create a luxury bathroom and budget is less of an issue, turn your attention directly to the shower panels, such as the contemporary options in the Lakes Bathrooms, of which there are many.
 As mentioned above, Lakes Bathroom’s shower panels start at a low $540.00 and range above $1300.00, depending on the design and size.